 This course is designed to give students a conceptual understanding of statistics with an emphasis on the use of applied statistics in managerial decision-making process.
 Topics covered include methods of summarizing data, including collection, analysis, interpretation, and presentation of numerical data.
 Microsoft Excel will be used to perform statistical analyses.

-DSCI 681, Operations Management for Services and Manufacturing, 4 credits
+DSCI 630, Project Risk Management, 4 credits